St. Barts Guide

 On the right - a valid foreign or international license is required.

-Vacationers don't just stay in St. Barts villas - they come to paradise to get married and celebrate their honeymoons!
+Vacationers don’t just stay in St. Barts villas - they come to paradise to get married and celebrate their honeymoons!
 In order to get married on St. Barth, the couple needs to fill out a document and submit it to the city hall in person at least 30 days before the wedding.
+The couple must also produce birth certificates, passports, proof of residence, background information about the couple’s parents and the witnesses, a certificate of law issued by the Consulate or Embassy concerning marital status and a Certificate of matrimonial capacity.
+If needed divorce and/ or death certificate must be furnished.
 The island has several churches, including Catholic and Anglican, where couples can arrange for a religious ceremony after filling out the appropriate paperwork.

 Before making their way to St. Barts villas, vacationers like to know a little bit of helpful information to make them feel more at home during their stay.
 Take a look at our travel tips to make your time in villas in St. Barts even more relaxing.